 Wanda has enormous ’80s hair and wears, mostly, high-waisted mom jeans, a tucked-in colorful plaid shirt, and sneakers.

 - High waisted Jeans

 For my ’80s Wanda Maximoff outfit, I tried to emulate her casual plaid shirt and jeans combo.
 I had to compromise a bit with the color scheme, though, to fit the items I had on hand.

 For my shirt, I wore a blue and pink plaid shirt that I borrowed from my sister.
-Just like the shirt on Monday, I rolled up the sleeves to make it short sleeved like Wanda’s shirt.
+Just like the shirt on Monday, I rolled up the sleeves to make it short-sleeved like Wanda’s shirt.
 For the bottoms, I wore a pair of mom jeans.
-Finally, my sneakers are a pair of magenta Vans, that look kind of similar to Wanda’s red sneakers.
+Finally, my sneakers are a pair of magenta Vans, that looks kind of similar to Wanda’s red sneakers.